radareorg/radare2-book/basic_commands/seeking.md

 ## Seeking

-To move around the file we are inspecting we will need to change the offset we are using the `s` command.
+To move around the file we are inspecting we will need to change the offset at which we are using the `s` command.

 The argument is a math expression that can contain flag names, parenthesis, addition, substraction, multiplication of immediates of contents of memory using brackets.